kolzchut/mediawiki-extensions-ArticleRanking/README.md

 ## TODO
 - Create a maintenance script to transfer the votes from the old, pre-v2 format to the new table.
+- Allow getting the vote count by page title
+- Add a user right for getting the vote count through the API
+- Maybe: add a user right for voting